In Newtown, an anguished debate over gun rights, controls

 "We have the benefit and the misfortune of being on the national stage right now," said Craig Mittleman, a 49-year-old father of four and an emergency physician.
 "In a week, everybody's going to be gone and Newtown is going to be just like Columbine, just like Virginia Tech.
 We're going to be on a list of towns victimized by this insanity."

 The group's initial discussion took place as the emotional wounds from the massacre were still raw in this community.
-After 20-year-old Adam Lanza's mother was killed at their home, he drove 5 miles (8 km) to Sandy Hook Elementary School, shot his way in and opened fire on staff and students, leaving 20 first-graders and six adults dead before killing himself.
+After 20-year-old Adam Lanza's mother was killed at their home, he drove five miles (eight km) to Sandy Hook Elementary School, shot his way in and opened fire on staff and students, leaving 20 first-graders and six adults dead before killing himself.

 Still, the purpose of the group is not entirely clear.
 More direct names like Newtown Against Guns and Act Now Newtown were rejected, and the group is also talking about simpler gestures, like building a memorial for the victims.